hilary-ostof/canadian-airport-data-pipeline/README.md

 The pipeline ingests raw flight data into an Amazon S3 data lake, transforms and validates it using Python and AWS Lambda, and loads analytics-ready data into Amazon Redshift using a **Medallion Architecture**.

 Historical changes to flight information are preserved using **Slowly Changing Dimension Type 2 (SCD2)** concepts where appropriate.

+### 👤 Why I Built This Project

+I'm **Hilary Fotso**, currently working as **DataOps Engineer** and building toward a career in Data Engineering.

+I started this project to move beyond learning data engineering tools individually and apply them to a realistic, end-to-end problem.
+Flight operations were particularly interesting to me because the data is continuously changing, comes from multiple sources, and creates real challenges around ingestion, historical tracking, data modeling, and analytics.

+My goal is not simply to use as many technologies as possible, but to understand **why and when they should be used**.
+As the project evolves, I document the architectural decisions, trade-offs, and improvements I make along the way.

 ###  🚧 Project Status